 How to cope with the stress of being a new parent

-It's undeniable that being a new parent is a big challenge.
-We're familiar with the clichés of life in the first few months: being deprived of sleep, feeling overwhelmed and having less free time.
-And while not all parents go through the same stresses, getting used to life with a new baby is demanding.
+Many new parents will know about being deprived of sleep, feeling overwhelmed, and having less free time.
+And while not all new parents go through the same issues, getting used to life with a new baby can be stressful.

 What are the challenges of being a new parent?

-"The common frustrations for new parents are probably things that are the most obvious," says Dr Zoe Williams, a GP and TV presenter who had a son earlier this year.
-"These are sleepless nights, trying to soothe a crying baby, never getting anything done and endless washing - the washing machine never stops.
+"The common frustrations for new parents are probably things that are the most obvious," says Dr Zoe Williams, a GP and TV presenter.
+"There are sleepless nights, trying to soothe a crying baby, never getting anything done and endless washing - the washing machine never stops.

 "There are additional challenges and a lot of those come from being overlaid on top of each other.
 For a lot of people, having a baby really is the most difficult time of their lives."